 During this period in Verona, the PWP printed one of the great treasures of Twentieth-century fine-press publishing: Siete Poemas Sajones/Seven Saxon Poems by Jorge Luis Borges with impressions by Arnaldo Pomodoro.
 Other editions featured texts by Anthony Burgess, Italo Calvino, C.P.
 Cavafy, John Cheever, Brendan Gill, Dana Gioia, Luigi Santucci, Vittorio Sereni, Jack Spicer, Laure Vernière, and Paul Zweig.
 Illustrators included Antonio Frasconi, Mirek, Ariel Parkinson, Ruggero Savinio, Roger Selden, Fulvio Testa, and Joe Tilson.
 In 1982, the PWP moved to Cottondale, Alabama, where it was eventually reborn as Ex Ophidia Press without Zanella’s participation.
 In 1984, in Verona, Zanella founded Edizioni Ampersand, which continued to print and publish handprinted limited editions until Zanella’s untimely passing in 2014.

-The original Plain Wrapper Press editions are in the collections of the following institutions.
+Plain Wrapper Press editions are in the collections of the following institutions.